fd-col/fd-col.github.io/_posts/2023-03-01-Unity IVR emergency drills.md

 # IVR drills in Unity 3d

 ## Introduction
+This project is part of my internship in Switzerland and it is about Immersive Virtual Reality in a medical environment to create a realistic tool that simulates an emergency evacuation status.

+## Chapter 1

 ### Step 0
 Getting used to Unity editor and implementing new basic features inside the demo 3d game.